Pettersson-dev/Security-architecture/README.md

 ## File transfer (FTP etc)
 * Use sFTP
 * Encrypt and sign sensitive files

 ## Email
 * Avoid emails especially for sensitive information.
 * Educate users to create awareness of phishing and other types of treats
 * Apply MFA to prevent account takeover
 * Use an email gateway that has Security capabilities usch as spam filtering and monitoring
 * Use DMARC to prevent domain fraud.
+* Use TLS and DNS-based Authentication of Named Entities (DANE) for transport security.
 * Apply secure data transfer with trusted parties e.g setting up mtls

 Links